ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ```
 {: pre}

 To scale any instance into a {{site.data.keyword.databases-for}} Isolated Compute instance or to scale to a different Isolated Compute size, use the `host_flavor` parameter, this time set to the desired Isolated Compute size.
 Available hosting sizes and their `host_flavor` value parameters are listed in [Table 1](#host-flavor-parameter-api).
 For example, `{"host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.
-Scale with the {{site.data.keyword.databases-for}} [API Scaling endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup){: external}, with a command like:
+Scale with the {{site.data.keyword.databases-for}} [API scaling endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup){: external}, with a command like:

 ```sh
 curl -X PATCH https://api.{region}.databases.cloud.ibm.com/v5/ibm/deployments/{id}/groups/member